2014 Indoor Football League season: Personnel

 In mid-December 2013, Michael Allshouse moved up from assistant to commissioner of the IFL, replacing Robert Loving who is now the league's chief financial officer.
 For 2014, Mike McCoy serves as the Director of Business Development and Tom Falcinelli returns as the Director of Officiating.

 Expansion

 In January 2014, the league announced that the Billings Wolves would join the league for the 2015 season.
-The Wolves will play their home games at Rimrock Auto Arena at MetraPark in Billings, Montana.
+The Wolves played their home games at Rimrock Auto Arena at MetraPark in Billings, Montana.
 The city was previously home to the Billings Outlaws who folded after a tornado heavily damaged their home arena.